joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/24/briefing/today-in-short.html

 **Help!
 I Might Be a Tradwife!**\
-`I’m not the target audience for online content about frontier chores and child-rearing.
+`I’m not the target audience for online content about frontier chores and child rearing.
 But if I’m honest, domestic rituals help to keep me sane.`\
 https://www.nytimes.com/2026/07/24/opinion/tradwife-confession-little-house.html

 **These Grilled Chicken Breasts Are Juicy and Flavorful — Promise**\